 The Environment Policy Committee (EPOC) implements the OECD’s Environment Programme.
-EPOC, consisting of Delegates from capitals, meets 1-2 times per year and holds meetings at Ministerial level approximately every four years.
-The latest Environment Ministerial took place in March 2012 under the theme "Making Green Growth Deliver".
+Established in 1971, EPOC consists of delegates from capitals and meets 1-2 times per year.
+The Committee holds meetings at the Ministerial level approximately every four years.
+The next meeting is envisaged for 2016.

 2011 marked OECD's 50th anniversary and EPOC's 40th anniversary.